loliee/dotfiles/README.md

 ## Install

-Install brew, a lot of awesome packages 📦 and super sweet dotfile ✨
+Install brew, a lot of awesome packages 📦 and super sweet dotfiles ✨

 ```bash
 # Install dotfiles and packages